nextflow-io/nf-co2footprint/docs/usage/configuration.md

   ci = <your_ci>                    // replace with carbon intensity (gCO2eq/kWh)
-  apiKey = secrets.<YOUR_API_KEY>   // replace with your electricity maps API key secret pue = <your_pue>                  // replace with PUE of your data center }
+  apiKey = secrets.<YOUR_API_KEY>   // replace with your electricity maps API key secret pue = <your_pue>                  // replace with PUE of your data center machineType = ''                  // set to 'compute cluster', 'local', or leave empty }
 ```
 You can find your `zone code` on the [zones overview](https://portal.electricitymaps.com/docs/getting-started#zonesoverview) section on the Electricity Maps website.
 It has to match one of those defined there to be used within the plugin.
 To obtain the `apikey` you have to register in the [developer portal](https://portal.electricitymaps.com).